d8ahazard/sd_dreambooth_extension/README.md

 a modified version of the default [Huggingface Diffusers Repo](https://github.com/huggingface/diffusers) optimized for better performance on lower-VRAM GPUs.

+In addition, there are parts borrowed from [Koyha SS by BMaltais](https://github.com/bmaltais/kohya_ss).

 It also adds several other features, including training multiple concepts simultaneously, and (Coming soon) Inpainting training.